SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-navigate-part.md

 });
 ```

-To maintain a clean URL, use a hint and navigate to the empty path route.
+To maintain a clean URL, use a hint and navigate to the empty-path route.
 ```ts
 import {MAIN_AREA, provideWorkbench} from '@scion/workbench';